 Editor’s tip: Another product you’ll need to keep your low manipulation hairstyles looking on fleek?
 A leave-in conditioner spray to keep your curls hydrated.

 It’s no secret natural hair is prone to dryness and using a conditioning mist, like the TRESemmé Botanique Nourish & Replenish Hydrating Mist, will help give your mane a much-needed moisture boost, defining your curls in process.

 Want to know the best thing about cornrows and flat twists?
 You actually get 2 hairstyles for the price of 1!
 Confused?
-Well, after rocking your low manipulation hairstyles for a day or 2, after unravelling them you’ll be left with a uniform and poppin’ curl pattern — completely heat free.
+Well, after rocking your low manipulation hairstyles for a day or 2, after unravelling them you’ll be left with a uniform and poppin’ curl pattern — completely heat-free.
 Nope, you’re not dreaming!

-Still need more guidance on getting this head-turning low manipulation hairstyle?
+Still, need more guidance on getting this head-turning low manipulation hairstyle?
 Here’s how to create heatless curls on natural hair with flexi rods!

-Hate committing to any one hairstyle?
+Hate committing to only one hairstyle?
 Wigs give you the freedom to try any hairstyle you want, while your curls are tucked away safe underneath in cornrows.
 With all kinds of colours (like this gorgeous autumnal cinnamon hue!), lengths and textures, the possibilities are endless.

 Plus, as you’re able to simply take off a wig at the end of the day and do your hair care routine, the strain on your hair is minimal compared to more permanent weaves or sew-ins.
 The only problem will be deciding which ‘do you want to rock every day!